Marfan Syndrome

 Complications

-- Spontaneous pneumothorax from lung blebs.
+Spontaneous pneumothorax due to lung cysts

 | Short-term Sequelae | Long-term Sequelae |